airlift/airlift/http-client/README.md

         ...
     }

 The reason to use different client bindings for each service is to allow them to be configured individually.
 In the example above, the string `"foo"` passed to `bindHttpClient` specifies the prefix for the configuration.
 This means that you can configure the connect timeout via the config property named `foo.http-client.connect-timeout`.
-The config classes are `HttpClientConfig` and `AsyncHttpClientConfig`.
-The `AsyncHttpClient` uses both config classes.
-See the config classes for the full list of configurable properties.
+The config class is `HttpClientConfig`.
+See the config class for the full list of configurable properties.

 The client supports modifying requests via a user specified set of filters.
 These filters are added using the binder: